 • Customers

 By now, you’re probably starting to work out the stages of the cycle and the funnel for yourself.
-Just to make sure we’re all on the same page, we’ll break down the cycle, funnel, and consumers like this:
+To make sure we’re all on the same page, we’ll break down the cycle, funnel, and consumers like this:

 • Awareness > Top of the Funnel > Visitors